- Check out current resident bios (below).

 Why the Twin Cities?
 The cities are full of diversity, culture, and lots of opportunities for outdoor activities.

 Why Smiley’s?
 I chose Smiley's because it offers a broad-based clinical education in a stimulating and supportive environment.
 The program is highly respected.
 I fell in love with the clinic, faculty, staff, and residents.

 Noor Qureshi, MBBS

 Career goals: I would like to work in both outpatient and inpatient settings.

 Why the Twin Cities?
 I like the people of Minnesota, and the Twin Cities has great access to lakes, parks, the arts, and restaurants.
 It's a great place to raise kids, with outstanding school choices.

 Why Smiley’s?
 A supportive environment; highly qualified faculty with varied interests in family medicine; diverse patient population

 Jaskiran Sandhu, MBBS

-What I Like About the Twin Cities: The various cultural opportunities and beautiful surroundings, as well as shopping at the Mall of America
+Why the Twin Cities?
+Cultural opportunities, beautiful surroundings, shopping at the Mall of America

 Why Smiley’s?
-Smiley's is a great combination of human values and the art of healing.
+Smiley's combines human values and the art of healing.
 The faculty, residents, and staff give their best with love and professionalism to make everyone who crosses their path feel better and at home.